rusini/manool/tutorial/lesson-2.md

 #### How it works

 1. The expression `{proc {N} as ...}` resembles a lambda-expression in many languages, where `N` would specify a parameter and the expression that follows `as` would be the body.
-The whole expression evaluates to a procedure, which returns the result of evaluation of its body.
+The whole expression evaluates to a procedure, which returns the result of evaluation of the body.[^a1]

-2. During compilation of the expression `{let rec {Fact = ...} in ...}`, a binding between `Fact` and the entity specified on the right of the infix operator
-   `=` is injected into the scope that follows the keyword `in`.
-Note that that entity is obtained in full at compile-time.
+2. During compilation of the expression `{let rec {Fact = ...} in ...}`, a binding between `Fact` and the entity specified on the right-hand side of the infix operator `=` is injected into the scope that follows `in`.[^a2] Since we use `let rec` and not just `let` here, the right-hand side expression is also included in the scope of `Fact`, so we can refer to it recursively.

 3. The construct `{if ... then ... else ...}` is a conditional expression here.
-During its evaluation either of the two branches is evaluated depending on whether the condition specified between `if` and `then` holds.
+During its evaluation either of the two branches is evaluated depending on whether the condition specified between `if` and `then` holds and producing the result for the whole expression.

+[^a1]: In MANOOL, a `proc`-expression does not implicitly capture temporary variables from its initial binding environment (by default, the body of
+       `proc`-expression is simply excluded from the scope of such variables).
+This is due to a deliberate language design decision.

+[^a2]: That entity is obtained in full at compile-time.

 ### Iterative version ##################################################################################################

-Although MANOOL has a functional core, it is a multiparadigm language, for which an iterative version of the factorial function using a familiar `while`-loops may be more appropriate:[^a1]
+Although MANOOL has a functional core, it is a multiparadigm language, for which an iterative version of the factorial function, which uses a `while`-loop (or
+`for`-loop), may be more appropriate:[^a3]

     -- Factorial -- iterative version (in MANOOL, this is probably more appropriate for factorial) { {extern "manool.org.18/std/0.5/all"} in